dddomin3/DSPi/README.md

 Paraphrased from resource \#4, except for the jackstart part (for obvious reasons).

+## TODO: Talk about pure data
+## TODO: Talk about building amsynth for features

 ## Resources
 1. If I would choose one source, it'd be this one